 In her decade at the Los Angeles Times, she also covered the San Bernardino terrorist attack which earned a Staff Pulitzer Prize, in 2016, for Spot News.
 In 2014, she was awarded Pictures of The Year International’s award for Newspaper Photographer of the Year, for the second time, in part for her project on solitary confinement at Corcoran’s men’s prison in California.

-Barbara mastered her story-telling approach through multiple assignments over two decades and across 52 countries covering war, humanitarian crises and the human condition for the Los Angeles Times, the Dallas Morning News and the Washington Times.
+Barbara mastered her story-telling approach through multiple assignments across 52 countries covering war, humanitarian crises, and the human condition for the Los Angeles Times, the Dallas Morning News, and the Washington Times.

-She has covered both breaking world events and underreported stories, turning a compassionate eye towards individuals striving for dignity and normalcy.
+She has covered both breaking world events and underreported stories, turning a compassionate eye toward individuals striving for dignity and normalcy.

 Since leaving the L.A.
-Times, Barbara has served as lead creative and director of Volvo’s SC60 Moments, an innovative campaign which used the car’s safety camera system to create a photo exhibition.
-Photographs from the shoot were curated in an exhibition which premiered in London.
-The accompanying “making of” film has attracted more than 1.5 million views.
+Times, Barbara has served as lead creative and director of Volvo’s SC60 Moments, an innovative campaign that used the car’s safety camera system to create a photo exhibition.
+Photographs from the shoot were curated in an exhibition that premiered in London.
+The accompanying “making of” film has attracted more than 5 million views.

-Barbara is currently working on a photography book about Los Angeles gang violence, and is planning to document consequences of gun violence in other cities in the United States.
+Barbara is currently working on a photography book about Los Angeles gang violence and is planning to document the consequences of gun violence in other cities in the United States.

 She is sought after for public speaking engagements and is an inspiring workshop leader.

 Barbara graduated from Concordia University in her hometown of Montreal, Canada, with a BFA in Photography and Film Studies.